turingschool/front-end-curriculum/lessons/electron-multiple-windows.md

 };
 ```

-Building up that tile makes me feel back, but let's roll with it for now.
+Building up that tile makes me feel bad, but let's roll with it for now.

 ```js
 markdownView.addEventListener('keyup', (event) => {